mhausenblas/lambda-architecture.net/aboutus.md

 {% include JB/setup %}

 We're two Lambda Architecture (LA) believers who think the time has come to start gathering and documenting material around it to share best practices and spread the word.

+#### Contact

+Get in touch with us via Twitter: [@LambdaArch](http://twitter.com/LambdaArch) or learn more about how to [contribute here](contribute/).

 #### Profiles